www.suzukicycles.org ALL SUZUKI MOTOCYCLES EVER BUILT

 Page 25

-Here are some pictures of Suzuki motorcycles visitors of My Suzuki Pages have sent me.
+Here are some motorcycle pictures the visitors of this site have sent to me.
 Send a picture of your bike here.
 Use JPEG format.
 Please tell us your name, hometown and country, purchase date and your personal comments of your Suzuki.
 Don't forget to tell the model name and model year of your bike.

 Click on the images to view them in a larger format.
 There's more links to visitors' motorcycles at the bottom of this page!